Saudi Fund grants $16m for hospitals, university

 ISLAMABAD: Pakistan and Saudi Arabia yesterday signed three grants-in-aid agreements worth $16 million to furnish and equip university and hospital projects financed by Riyadh.

 The ongoing and pipeline projects of the SFD came under discussion with a view to accelerate the pace of their implementation.
-The two sides also signed three memorandums of understanding for grant-in-aid health and education projects in Azad Jammu and Kashmir and Khyber Pakhtunkhwa.
+The two sides also signed three memorandums of understanding for grant-in-aid health and education projects in AJK and Khyber Pakhtunkhwa.

 ISLAMABAD: Pakistan and Saudi Arabia yesterday signed three grants-in-aid agreements worth $16 million to furnish and equip university and hospital projects financed by Riyadh.

 The ongoing and pipeline projects of the SFD came under discussion with a view to accelerate the pace of their implementation.
-The two sides also signed three memorandums of understanding for grant-in-aid health and education projects in Azad Jammu and Kashmir and Khyber Pakhtunkhwa.
+The two sides also signed three memorandums of understanding for grant-in-aid health and education projects in AJK and Khyber Pakhtunkhwa.

 Comments